-HACA may not assist a unit under the voucher program if the unit is a public housing or Indian housing unit; a unit receiving project-based assistance under section 8 of the 1937 Act (42 U.S.C.
+HACA may not assist a unit under the voucher program if the unit is a Project Based Rental Assistance (PBRA) or Indian housing unit; a unit receiving project-based assistance under section 8 of the 1937 Act (42 U.S.C.

 1437f); nursing homes, board and care homes, or facilities providing continual psychiatric, medical, or nursing services; college or other school dormitories; units on the grounds of penal, reformatory, medical, mental, and similar public or private institutions; a unit occupied by its owner or by a person with any interest in the unit.